 Our conversation with James centers on game tuning.
 We ask him many questions about how once the ideas for the dynamics and mechanics were in place, how he arrived at the final values for card, board layout, deck composition, etc.

 Mike was on tour during the recording of this interview.
 Sam Handelmen graciously filled in for him.
 Thank you Sam!

 Dogs in the Vineyard is an Inde RPG aka "Story Game".
 In the words of the designer "it's about teenage Mormons with guns".
 Dogs is an innovative RPG that has garnered much acclaim for its story centric mechanics.

 We discuss with Vincent the inspiration behind the game along with the design process he followed.
 We talk about the Dynamics he wanted to foster and how he engendered that with his mechanics.

-On the Ninja Vs Pirates Podcast we discuss game design with game designers.
-Each episode we interview a designer of Card Games, Board Games, RPGs or Video Games.
+On Who, What, Why? we discuss game design with game designers and try to learn more about the game design process from the people who design games.
+Each episode we interview a designer of card games, board games, role playing games, or video games.
 We have both mainstream and independent developers as guests.